hackmajoris/hackmajoris.github.io/_posts/2018-01-11-Macbook-upgrade--first-impresions.md

 ---
 layout: post
 title: MacBook Upgrade.
-First Impresions
+First Impressions
 author: Alexandru Ilies
 ---

-First of all, I will tell how I started to use Apple ecosystem.
+In the beginning I will tell how I started to use Apple ecosystem.

-Back, in 2013, when I was in the second year at the university, I was involved in an iOS internship.I can say, it was the first time when I touched a macOS(it was OSX system at that time)) system, running on a Mac mini computer.
+Back, in 2013, when I was in the second year at the university, I was involved in an iOS internship.I can say, it was the first time when I touched a macOS(it was OSX system at that time) system, running on a Mac mini computer.
-I loved using whit system, and a few days ago, after the internship was started, I installed on my [Asus](https://www.asus.com/Laptops/N53SV/) notebook a Hackintosh version of Mavericks in order to use it at home, and practice more iOS development.
+I enjoyed using whit system, and a few days ago, after the internship was started, I installed on my [Asus](https://www.asus.com/Laptops/N53SV/) notebook a Hackintosh version of Mavericks in order to use it at home, and practice more iOS development.
 The Hackintosh system was running very well.
 The single problem which I had, was the WiFi adapter, which was not supported and I had to plug in LAN cable every time.
-But of course, I was happy that I'm learning iOS development without paying money for an expensive Mac computer.
+But of course, I was happy that I learning iOS development without paying money for an expensive Mac computer.
 After the internship, I continued to use Hackintosh in order to do some projects at the university.
 So, the experience and the motivation to buy an Apple computer was growing.

 ## About old MacBook